-In contrast to Rabbi Feinstein, who upholds the centrality of the Biblical obligation in the hair covering, the great halakhic authority in Morocco, Rabbi Yosef Messas, wrote an important responsa in which he defended halakhically, the practice of women in North Africa, to uncover their hair.
+In contrast to Rabbi Feinstein, who upholds the centrality of the Biblical obligation with regard to married women covering their hair, the great halakhic authority in Morocco, Rabbi Yosef Messas, wrote an important responsa in which he defended halakhically, the practice of women in North Africa, to uncover their hair.
 In his analysis, he returns to the Talmudic sources.
 He keeps the two chains of halakhic discourse, Dat Yehudit and ervah, separate, suggesting that they never really come together halachically outside of saying Shema.
 Finally, he admits that in all Arab lands, married women covered their hair until there was an influx of French Jewry with a communal practice of uncovering their hair regardless of prohibition or custom.

 He uses the second of two explanations found in Rashi on the passage in Ketubot, implying that the issue of head covering in public, including the practice of uncovering the Sotah’s head in the Torah rests on practice alone and is not an actual Biblical prohibition.
 He then concludes that hair covering is obligatory only from standpoint of Dat Yehudit and only when head covering is the custom within the Jewish community.